 Add a few inches of water to a large pot and set up a steamer basket.
 Make sure the water doesn't touch the bottom of the basket.
 Bring the water to a simmer.
 Add sausages to the steamer, and cook for 45 to 55 minutes, depending on size.

-How do I know when the sausages are done?
+How do I know when seitan sausage is done?

 Compare the middle with the ends, and it will be easy to tell whether the sausages need more cook time.

-No matter which cooking method you're using, it's very easy to cook the sausages longer if you discover they're not yet firm in the center.
+Tip!
+No matter which cooking method you use, it's very easy to cook the sausages longer if you discover they're not yet firm in the center.

 Even with the Instant Pot you can add a few more minutes of cook time.
-Simply re-secure the lid, and cook at high pressure for another 1 to 3 minutes.
-Because the contents are already hot, the Instant Pot will come to pressure much more quickly this time.
+Simply re-secure the lid, set to sealing, and cook at high pressure for another 1 to 3 minutes.
+Since the contents are already hot, the Instant Pot will come to pressure much more quickly this time.

 Variation: Vegan Sausage Patties

-This vegan breakfast sausage is best when wrapped as individual links.
-However, if you just really don't have the patience to wrap 8 large sausages, you can divide the seitan dough into four equal pieces, then shape those pieces into large logs.
+We like the vegan breakfast sausage best as individual links.
+However, if you really don't have the patience to wrap 8 large sausages, you can divide the seitan dough into four equal pieces, and shape those pieces into large logs.
 See photo above.

 The size of that larger piece is similar to store-bought packages of sausage.
 Have you ever seen this Gimme Lean Sausage from Lightlife?
 It's like that!